Data & Privacy

 | Vercel | Platform hosting and edge delivery | Request traffic for routing and delivery |

 AIM does not use advertising networks, data brokers, or analytics platforms that share data with third parties.
-Any analytics used are limited to aggregate platform performance metrics.
+Analytics are limited to aggregate platform performance metrics and anonymized, hashed AIM Eagle chat interaction metadata for eligible turns, used solely for product improvement.
+No raw message content is included in any such analytics record; safety-routed crisis-classified turns are omitted.

 Your rights